Winter Wonders of Iceland – Small Group Adventure

 See the big group version of this guided tour.

-Travel styleGuided group
+Travel styleGuided Small group

 Trip length6 days / 5 nights